treedledee/treedledee.github.io/about.md

 ## Hi, I'm Theresa!

-I am a software engineer living in the San Francisco.
+I'm a software engineer living in San Francisco.

 I'm addicted to meeting new people!